-At the core of the major are required courses in psychology, sociology, and education.
-Emphasis is given to diversity across individuals and cultures.
-Students also select one of the three areas of specialization.
-Each area leads students toward a different career path.
-The administration track is designed for students who want to become child care directors or administrators of programs for children and families.
-The human services track is designed for students who want to work in human services or other social service agencies.
-The child development research track is designed for students who plan to pursue graduate studies.
-The major is also individualized for students through the practicum, internship, and senior thesis opportunities.
+At the core of the major are courses that focus on learning, developmental difference, and social and cultural factors that influence development.
+Majors also select an area of specialization: Administration or Human Services.
+The Administration track is designed for those who want to become directors or administrators of programs that serve children and/or families.
+The Human services track is designed for those who want to work in human services or other social service agencies.
+The major is also individualized for students through the practicum, choices offered in the area of specialization, and the senior seminar.